The regulator’s perspective

 - Revised rules about the information sent to consumers before they decide how to access their pension savings.

 - Expectations about how firms should assess a client’s eligibility for ‘enhanced’ annuity rates and generate market-leading quotes.

 - Changes to make the cost of drawdown products clearer and more comparable.
 Clarity around the costs of drawdown came into force in April 2020.

 - Introducing ‘investment pathways’ for consumers entering drawdown without taking advice.

 - Ensuring that consumers entering drawdown only invest mainly in cash if they take an active decision to do so.

-- Requiring firms to send annual information on all the costs and charges paid over the previous year to consumers who have accessed their pension.
+- Requiring firms to send annual information on costs and charges for the previous year to consumers who have accessed their pension.